Mango Curry

 - Pour the mango coconut milk & bring to a gentle simmer.
 Cook for 2 to 3 mins and jaggery and salt.
 Mix and turn off the heat.

 - Add yogurt to a bowl and whisk well until really smooth.
-Add 2 to 3 tablespoons of the mango curry and mix well.
+Stir in 2 to 3 tablespoons of the mango curry.
 Add the tempered yogurt back to the pot in 2 to 3 batches.
 Taste test to adjust salt and sweetness.
 It should ideally be slightly sweet, tangy and spicy.

 Temper the curry